 Physical feasibility initial check

 Before deciding to use a swale practice for stormwater management, it is helpful to consider several items that bear on the feasibility of using such a device at a given location.
 This section describes considerations in making an initial judgment as to whether or not a wet swale practice is the appropriate BMP for the site.
-The following links provide additional information on specific constraints.

-Karst

-Shallow soils and shallow depth to bedrock

-Shallow groundwater

-Soils with low infiltration capacity

-Separation distances

-Potential stormwater hotspots

-Wellhead protection

-Contaminated soils and groundwater

-Procedures for investigating sites with potential constraints

 Contributing drainage area

 The RECOMMENDED maximum drainage area is typically 5 acres.